Koko (gorilla): Koko's Kitten

 In 1978, Koko gained worldwide attention when she was pictured on the cover of National Geographic magazine.
 The cover was a photo of Koko taking her own picture in the mirror.
-Koko was later featured on the cover of National Geographic in 1985 with a picture of her and her kitten, All Ball.
+Koko was later featured on the cover of National Geographic in 1985 with a picture of her and her kitten, All-Ball.

 In 1985, Scholastic Inc. published Koko's Kitten, a children's picture book based on the National Geographic story.
 The book was favorably reviewed and became one of Scholastic's best sellers.
-Written by Patterson, it describes Koko's yearning for a cat, her adoption of All Ball, and Koko's sadness after the kitten is hit by a car and killed.
+Written by Patterson, it describes Koko's yearning for a cat, her adoption of All-Ball, and Koko's sadness after the kitten is hit by a car and killed.
 The story is peppered throughout with Koko's signs such as "cry", "sleep" and "cat".
 Koko's Kitten is still in print.

 Characteristics

 Use of language and controversy

 Francine Patterson published a few peer-reviewed studies on her work with Koko in the late 1970s.
 She demonstrated that Koko was able to communicate using a number of signs adapted from American Sign Language.
 Gorillas have thick, stubby fingers and hands that move differently than humans, so Koko was unable to make some ASL signs.
 Francine Patterson used the term "Gorilla Sign Language" to refer to Koko's adaptations.

 Patterson reported that Koko invented new signs to communicate novel thoughts.
 For example, she said that nobody taught Koko the word for "ring", so Koko combined the words "finger" and "bracelet", hence "finger-bracelet".
 This type of claim was seen as a typical problem with Patterson's methodology, as it relies on a human interpreter of Koko's intentions.

 In 1979, Herbert S. Terrace published the negative results of his Nim Chimpsky study, which presented evidence that Koko was mimicking her trainers.
 Terrace's article ignited intense debate over the ape language experiments (see "Scientific criticism" below), culminating in the 1980 "Clever Hans" conference that mocked the other researchers involved.
 Funding for the ape language experiments disappeared seemingly overnight.

 While other scientists severed ties with their apes after funding dried up, Patterson maintained responsibility for Koko.
-(For example, most of the chimps who worked with Terrace, as well as with the Gardners, were sold to medical labs for use in testing.)
+(Most of the chimps who worked with Terrace, as well as with the Gardners, were sold to medical labs for use in testing.)
 Though Patterson had initially defended her scientific work, she turned her focus away from science and toward securing revenue for the upkeep of Koko and Michael.
 Her work involved fund-raising, PR campaigns, and managing Gorilla Foundation caregiving staff.
 After 1978, Patterson and Koko had no affiliation with any university or government funding.